umtratkire63981/umtratkire/README.md

-Backstreet Boys released their album "Black & Blue" in 2000, featuring singles like "Shape of My Heart" and "The Call."
+Taylor Swift's transition from country to pop music was solidified with the release of her album "1989" in 2014, featuring chart-toppers like "Shake It Off" and "Blank Space."